xenomorpheus/heisenberg/README.txt

   The aim is to as much as possible have transformations defined in data, not hard coded.

-* Physics engine - Using the off the shelf JBox2d to provide an environment for game objects to move about in.
+* Physics Engine - Using the off the shelf JBox2d to provide an environment for game objects to move about in.

 * DnD styled game objects - A small number of items typically found in a DnD